bluez/bluer/blez/README.md

 Tools
 -----

-See the [blez-tools crate](https://crates.io/crates/blez-tools) for tools that build on this library.
+See the [BLEZ tools](https://crates.io/crates/blez-tools) crate for tools that build on this library.